Massachusetts Bay Colony: Confrontation with England

 The charges of insubordination against the colony included denying the crown's authority to legislate in New England, asserting that Massachusetts Bay was governing in the Province of New Hampshire and Maine, and denying freedom of conscience.
 However, chief among the colonists' transgressions were the coining of money (the pine tree shilling) and their violations of the Navigation Acts, which had been passed by Parliament to regulate trade within the English colonial empire.
 These regulations determined whom the colonies could trade with and how trade could be conducted, and New England merchants were flaunting them by trading directly with European powers.
 This infuriated many English merchants, commercial societies, and Royal committees who petitioned the King for action, claiming that the New England colonists were hurting their trade.
 The Lords of Trade's complaints were so serious that the King sent Edward Randolph to Boston in an attempt to rein in and regulate the colony.
 When he arrived in Boston, he found a colonial government that refused to give in to the royal demands.

 Randolph reported to London that the General Court of Massachusetts Bay claimed that the King had no right to interfere with their commercial dealings.
 In response, Randolph asked the crown to cut off all trade to and from the colony and asked that further regulations be put in place.
 The crown did not wish to enforce such a harsh measure and risk alienating the moderate members of New England society who supported England, so the British offered conciliatory measures if Massachusetts Bay followed the law.
 Massachusetts Bay refused, and the Lords of Trade became wary of the colony's charter; they petitioned the crown to either revoke it or amend it.
 Randolph was made head of Customs and Surveyor General of New England, with his office in Boston.
 Despite this increased pressure, the General Court established laws that allowed merchants to circumvent Randolph's authority.
 Adding to Randolph's frustration was his reliance on the Admiralty Court to rule on the laws that he was attempting to enforce.
-The moderate faction of the General Court was supportive of Randolph and the changes that the crown wished to make, but the conservatives remained too powerful and blocked any attempt to side with England.
+The moderate faction of the General Court, including Simon Bradstreet and William Stoughton, was supportive of Randolph and the changes that the crown wished to make, but the conservatives, led by Thomas Danforth and Richard Waldron, remained too powerful and blocked any attempt to side with England.
 However, as the tensions mounted between the crown and Massachusetts Bay, and threats mounted of legal action against the colony, the General Court did pass laws that acknowledged certain English admiralty laws while still making allowance for self-governance.

+Partially to weaken Massachusetts and partially to help enforce the Navigation Acts, King Charles II forced the separation of Old Norfolk County into a new province.
+This was the Province of New Hampshire which was supposed to be more directly controlled by the Crown.
+The backlash to Edward Cranfield was so fierce that pro-Massachusetts partisans launched Gove's Rebellion.